Easel Activities are a valuable easy-to-use tool to provide interactive elementary music activities and increase student engagement.

 Easel is an online digital platform created by Teachers pay Teachers.
 TpT defines Easel as follows.

 “Easel is a suite of time-saving, online tools to help you teach, engage, and assess learners on any device.
-Easel WORKS IN ANY SETTING and is flexible enough for any teaching situation” whether you are teaching in the classroom, online, or in a hybrid setting.
+Easel WORKS IN ANY SETTING and is flexible enough for any teaching situation” whether you’re teaching in the classroom, online, or in a hybrid setting.

-Would you rather watch a short video tutorial?
+Rather watch a short video tutorial?
 Scroll down to the video tutorials included in this post.
-But, don’t forget to download your two free music resources included in this post.
+But, don’t forget to access your two free music resources.

 Interactive Music Literacy Activities

-Music reading is not an easy skill to teach.
-The more experience students have with a variety of music in a variety of settings, the higher their music literacy skills will be.
+Music reading isn’t an easy skill to teach.
+The more experience students have with a variety of music in different settings, the stronger their music reading skills will be.
+After you learn and practice a song interactive Easel Activities are the perfect follow-up.

 Download this FREE Snail Song and take a look at the simple guided lesson designed for early elementary grades.
 Directions are below.

-- Click the link to see the FREE Snail Song Music Literacy Activities listing on TpT.
+- Click FREE Snail Song Music Reading Activities to see the resource listed on TpT.

-- Click the top green bar labeled “Download” to download the PowerPoint* file.
+- Click “Download” to download the PowerPoint* file (top green bar).

 *Don’t have PowerPoint on your computer?
 No problem.
 Open the file with Google Slides.
 (Remember to “Save As Google Slides”.)